haileytapia/portfolio/microsoft/azure ai search/create-search-service.md

 1. Do you have a specific tier in mind?
 Check [region availability by tier](https://learn.microsoft.com/en-us/azure/search/search-sku-tier#region-availability-by-tier).

 1. Do you have business continuity and disaster recovery (BCDR) requirements?
 Create two or more search services in [regional pairs](/azure/reliability/cross-region-replication-azure#azure-paired-regions) within [availability zones](https://learn.microsoft.com/en-us/azure/search/search-reliability#availability-zones).
-For example, if you're operating in North America, you might choose East US and West US, or North Central US and South Central US, for each search service.
+For example, if you're operating in North America, you might choose East US and West US for each search service.

 1. Do you need [AI enrichment](https://learn.microsoft.com/en-us/azure/search/cognitive-search-concept-intro), [integrated data chunking and vectorization](https://learn.microsoft.com/en-us/azure/search/vector-search-integrated-vectorization), or [multimodal image search](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal-image-search)?
 Azure AI Search, Azure OpenAI, and Azure AI multiservice must coexist in the same region.

    + Start with [Azure OpenAI regions](/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability) because they have the most variability.
 Azure OpenAI provides embedding models and chat models for RAG and integrated vectorization.

    + Check [Azure AI Search regions](search-region-support.md#azure-public-regions) for a match to your Azure OpenAI region.
-If you're using OCR, entity recognition, or other skills backed by Azure AI, the **AI service integration** column indicates whether Azure AI multiservice and Azure AI Search are in the same region.
+If you're using OCR, entity recognition, or other skills backed by Azure AI, the `AI service integration` column indicates whether Azure AI multiservice and Azure AI Search are in the same region.

    + Check [multimodal embedding regions](/azure/ai-services/computer-vision/overview-image-analysis#region-availability) for multimodal APIs and image search.
 This API is accessed through an Azure AI multiservice account, but in general, it's available in fewer regions than Azure AI multiservice.